-Kate Carter - CEO/Executive Headteacher
+Kate Carter - Chief Executive Officer

 Kate was awarded a BA (Honours) degree in Tourism Studies (Business Studies and Modern Languages) at Bournemouth University in 1996 and then completed a PGCE at the University of Reading, specialising in English, before starting her teaching career in 1998.
 As an NQT and KS2 teacher at a primary school in Bournemouth, Kate was asked to lead English and ICT and then moved to Poole five years later to teach in KS1 and undertake key roles in the leadership and development of English, both at the school and nationally.
 Following a promotion to Head of KS2 and 3 at a Poole Combined school, Kate was one of three teachers nationally who supported Pie Corbett in the national rollout and development of the National Strategies for Talk for Writing.
 Kate really enjoyed travelling around England supporting other schools and local authorities in how to improve the teaching of English.